syncfusion-content/ej2-angular-docs/ej2-angular/uploader/how-to/open-and-edit-the-uploaded-files.md

 ---
 layout: post
 title: Open and edit the uploaded files in Angular Uploader | Syncfusion
-description: Learn here all about open and edit the uploaded files in Syncfusion Essential Angular Uploader component, it's elements and more.
+description: Learn here all about open and edit the uploaded files support in Syncfusion Essential Angular Uploader component, it's elements and more.
 platform: ej2-angular
 control: Open and edit the uploaded files
 documentation: ug